Zaliznyi Port: Russo-Ukrainian war

 Subsequent to the start of the 2022 Russian invasion of Ukraine, during the Southern Ukraine campaign, the village was entirely occupied by Russian forces.
-This led to a collapse of the village's tourism industry, as well as causing some locals to protest the invasion.
-The protestors chanted the phrase "Zaliznyi Port is Ukraine" (Залізний Порт – це Україна), alongside signing the Ukrainian anthem and waving the Ukrainian flag.
+This led to a collapse of the village's tourism industry, causing some locals to protest the invasion.
+The protestors chanted the phrase "Zaliznyi Port is Ukraine" (Залізний Порт – це Україна), alongside singing the Ukrainian anthem and waving the Ukrainian flag.

-On 4 April 2022, head of the Bekhtery rural hromada, Mykhailo Burak, was kidnapped by Russian forces while in Zalznyi port.
+On 4 April 2022, head of the Bekhtery rural hromada, Mykhailo Burak, was allegedly kidnapped by Russian forces while in Zaliznyi Port, according to Ukrainian sources.

 Ukrainian MP and Russian-collaborationist politician Aleksey Kovalyov, the former deputy head of Russian-occupied Kherson oblast, was assassinated in Zaliznyi Port on 28 August 2022.

-On September 15, 2022, some news outlets claimed that Ukrainian forces attempted simultaneous naval landings on the Kinburn Split, Lazurne, and Zaliznyi Port.
+On 15 September 2022, some news outlets claimed that Ukrainian forces attempted simultaneous naval landings on the Kinburn Split, Lazurne, and Zaliznyi Port.
 Both Kirill Stremousov, head of the Russian Kherson military-civilian administration, and Serhii Bratchuk, head of the Ukrainian Odesa Regional Military Administration, denied all reports of fighting in Zaliznyi Port.

-The National Resistance Center of the Ukrainian Ministry of Defense claimed on October 12, 2022 that an unspecified amount of Iranian military instructors were present in the settlements of Zaliznyi Port, Hladivtsi, and Dzhankoi to train and monitor Russian forces in the use of Shahed-136 suicide drones.
+The National Resistance Center of the Ukrainian Ministry of Defense claimed on October 12, 2022 that an unspecified amount of Iranian military instructors were present in the settlements of Zaliznyi Port, Hladkivka, and Dzhankoi to train and monitor Russian forces in the use of Shahed-136 suicide drones.
 The Institute for the Study of War assessed that the instructors were likely a part of, or affiliated with, the Islamic Revolutionary Guard Corps.

+On 10 February 2023, it was reported by the General Staff of the Armed Forces of Ukraine that the occupational authorities had begun issuing Russian passports to the local population of Zaliznyi Port.